DarthMike/darthmike.github.io/source/_posts/2016-07-31-xcode-8-new-build-settings-and-analyzer-improvements.markdown

 > Two new build settings have been added to enable Swift compiler options: -suppress-warnings (SWIFT_SUPPRESS_WARNINGS) and -warnings-as-errors (SWIFT_TREAT_WARNINGS_AS_ERRORS).

-I'm not completely sure how many warnings the Swift compiler emits right now.
-The default value for both is `NO`, so I'm inclined to turn **SWIFT_TREAT_WARNINGS_AS_ERRORS** directly to `YES`.
-Just letting the compiler help as much as it can.
+Given the compiler will emit warnings, specially during transition periods to future versions of the language, it's a good idea to turn this setting off temporarily.
+The default value for both is `NO`, but I'm inclined to turn **SWIFT_TREAT_WARNINGS_AS_ERRORS** directly and solve issues straight away.

 ## EMBEDDED_CONTENT_CONTAINS_SWIFT is deprecated